pollend/CSAFE-Chapman-University/README.md

 We use [Docker](https://www.docker.com/) to set up our rails dev environment.
 We referenced instructions from [here](https://blog.codeship.com/running-rails-development-environment-docker/) and [here](https://engineering.adwerx.com/rails-on-docker-compose-7e2cf235fa0e) to build this documentation.

-Build the container using this command:
+First, the commands in this section are done inside `/csafe-app`.
+Make sure you're inside that directory.
+Then, build the container using this command:

 `docker-compose build app`